samali0996/perserve-message-ordering/README.md

 partition_id = 30 % 3 = 0
 ```

 By enforcing this id / partition grouping, we allow our system to perserve the order of messages.
-Since same IDs will be put in one partition and will run sequentially, multiple consumer/partition pairs will run this process concurrently
+Since same IDs will be put in one partition and will be processed by at most 1 consumer sequentially.
+Multiple consumer/partition pairs will run this sequential process concurrently

 ### Consumer (Backend subsystem)
 ![backend-design](/backend-design.png)